-The Hande farms and Norwegian naming traditions
+The Hande farms in Norway

-of these can be seen in the picture below.
+Some of these can be seen in the picture below.

 For further information, please do contact me.